visioninhope/inferable-agents/cli/README.md

 To authenticate the CLI, run `inf auth login`.
 This will open a browser and prompt you to login to the Inferable console.

+### Environment

+The CLI respects use the following environment variables if available:

+- `INFERABLE_API_ENDPOINT`: The Inferable API endpoint to use (See [self-hosting guide](https://docs.inferable.ai/pages/self-hosting)).
+- `INFERABLE_CLUSTER_ID`: Cluster related commands will automatically use this cluster.

 ### Commands

 - **inf clusters**: Manage Inferable clusters.